Maxl1823/Dbw-mods/README.md

 6. Now restart dbw and load your bot.
 7. The nodes/functions you downloaded should now be added to yout bot.

+Please report any bugs in mods in the issues tab!

 We are not affiliated with dbw in any ways.

 Made by Maxl#1111 and JopGamerNL#3526